 To learn more about personal pronouns have a look at Pronombre de complemento indirecto.

-See also Verb list: Stem-changing verbs: present tense (o > ue)
+See also A1 Spanish verb list: Stem-changing verbs: present tense (o > ue)

 Want to make sure your Spanish sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »